Russell-Waterhouse/blog/content/post/package-managers.md

 their dependencies in that 3.5 hour window would have been owned, instead of anyone that ran CI in that time.

-But while the most flashy attack recently, it's far from the only one.
+But while the axios hack was the most flashy attack recently, it's far from the only one.
 [TeamPCP](https://www.reversinglabs.com/blog/teampcp-supply-chain-attack-spreads)
 has been causing chaos in the PyPI world,
 [crates.io has been attacked](https://socket.dev/blog/two-malicious-rust-crates-impersonate-popular-logger-to-steal-wallet-keys),